intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 The framework encapsulates multiple broker technologies both in the cloud and the edge, and provides a standardised set of interfaces for flowing messages to brokers and repositories.

+- A particular message broker can be made exclusively active through a service configuration change (and corresponding deployment of the broker).

+- The choice of broker and repository will usually depend on hosting costs and messaging volumes.

+  The requirements and choice of broker is expected to keep changing in each environment as the platform evolves and the number of connected devices increases.

 ---

 #### Message flow